 You can’t motivate people with a few lofty speeches.
 And you can’t make a team collaborate and coordinate with a few pre-canned activities or a day at the ropes course.
 Great team building starts with a strong, effective leader that engages the team from day one.

 In my experience, that kind of leadership is rare as a natural ability.
 More often than not, it has to be taught, through solid team-building courses and training.

 For a full course on team building, I recommend you sign up for a trial and check out ej4’s team-building content.
+It's one of the many soft skills topics we include in our business skills library.
 That covers a lot of the basics a leader would need to build highly effective teams.

 In the meantime, though, here are some of the basics that I’ve learned through the years as a trainer and a team leader myself on how to ace team-building training:

 Teams work better if they have clear goals in mind.
 Not just any old goals will do; your team’s goals must be Specific, Measurable, Ambitious, Attainable, Relevant, and Time-bound.
 In our own training content, we call these SMART goals, and they really do help to keep teams on track.

 OK, so here in 2017, “empowerment” is beginning to sound a little cliché.
 Still, I’ve seen plenty of teams falter because team members were not given the ability or authority they needed to overcome obstacles and get things done.
 Don’t be stingy with either.

 Once you empower them, let them know what power they have—and what limits they have to work within.
 When you set a clear channel in which they can work, it cuts down on the power struggles and makes collaboration easier.

 4. Help them get started.